jonasbn/stevedore/README.md

 Also overrides the environment variable.

 For more information on for the environment variable `$NO_COLOR` see: [no-color.org][NOCOLOR].

+#### `$CLICOLOR`

+Color output can be suppressed by setting the environment variable `$CLICOLOR` to `0`.

+The command line parameter `--color` and `--nocolor` overrides the environment variable.

+The configurations from either:

+- `.stevedore.json` local configuration file
+- `$HOME/.config/stevedore/config.json` global configuration file

+Also overrides the environment variable.

+For more information on for the environment variable `$CLICOLOR` see: [CLICOLOR website][CLICOLOR].

 ### Configuration via environment variables